keylimetoolbox/cron-kubernetes-ruby/README.md

 end
 ```

-For all jobs the command with change directories to either `Rails.root` if Rails is installed
+For all jobs the command will change directories to either `Rails.root` if Rails is installed
 or the current working directory.
 These are evaluated when the scheduled tasks are loaded.

-For all jobs you may provide a `name` to name, which will be used with the `identifier` to name the
+For all jobs you may provide a `name` that will be used with the `identifier` to name the
 CronJob.
 If you do not provide a name `CronKubernetes` will try to figure one out from the job and
 pod templates plus a hash of the schedule and command.